starrepublic/fe-recruitment-test/README.md

 Welcome to our code test!
 Please follow the instructions below.
 You can always ask us questions while you are doing the test if anything is unclear or confusing.

+Please don't create a pull request against this repository since we don't want your solution to be public.
+Instead, please send us a link to a private repository where we can review your code.

 ## Getting Started

 ```